Sixbar angelfish: Distribution

 The sixbar angelfish is found from Sri Lanka through the Male Archipelago to the Solomon Islands, north to the Ryukyu Islands of Southern Japan and Palau and south to New Caledonia and Australia.
 In Australia it extends from Shark Bay in Western Australia along the northern coast to the Capricorn and Bunker Group off Queensland.
 They are also found around the Rowley Shoals and Scott Reef of Western Australia, and Ashmore Reef in the Timor Sea.

 Habitat and biology

 The sixbar angelfish is found at depths between 1 and 60 m. it is found in coastal, lagoon and outer reef slopes with the adults living in pairs or as solitary individuals where there is a rich growth of corals.
 The juveniles prefer sheltered inner reefs. when alarmed this species makes loud, grunting sounds.
-It is a carnivorous species which feeds on sponges and tunicates.
+It is an omnivorous species which feeds on macro-algae, sponges and tunicates.

 Systematics

 The sixbar angelfish was first formally described as Holacanthus sexstriatus in 1831 by the French anatomist Georges Cuvier (1769–1832) with the type locality given as Java.
 Some authorities place this species in the subgenus Euxiphipops.
-The specific name sexstriatus means “six banded”, a reference to the six vertical bands along its body.
+The specific name sexstriatus means "six banded", a reference to the six vertical bands along its body.